jdmedlock/dbdesign/README.md

     End-Do
 ```

-In the early 1980's a new type of database based on the Structured Query
+In the early 1980's a new type of database based on the [Structured Query
-Language (SQL) begain too take hold.
+Language (SQL)](https://en.wikipedia.org/wiki/SQL) begain to take hold.
 The main advantage of a SQL database had
 over a CODASYL database is that manipulating data was simpler since data
 in a SQL database is organized relationally rather than physically.
 This
 meant that application programs became simpler to write and maintain.